aFuzzyBear/astro-ui/components/XElement/README.md

 Can utilize as many of the [HTML Element Attributes](https://developer.mozilla.org/en-US/docs/Web/API/Element/attributes) that are registered for the element specified.

-You can use the full compliment of associated `aria-` attributes, access and modify the `data-` attributes, specify the elements `id` and apply `class` and inline `style` attributes.
+You can use the full compliment of associated HTML attributes such as; `aria-` attributes, access and modify the `data-` attributes, specify the elements `id` and apply `class` and inline `style` attributes.

 --------------------------------------------------------------------